 Consider what your potential customers will see if they did a quick search of your business online or searched for a product or service you offer.
 What would they see?
 A handful of barely 2, 3, or 4-star reviews with little to no engagement?
 Chances are if you’re not giving or getting the attention your business deserves, your would-be customers will go to your competitor.
 You know, that company with tons of 5-star reviews and posts thanking their customers for being so, well, you know, AWESOME!

 If you don’t have a review strategy in place, work on creating one today.
 Determine how to get your current, HAPPY customers to leave you stellar reviews on Google My Business, Facebook, Yelp, and any other listing your audience uses to find local businesses.
-And be sure to respond to review quickly – and professionally.
+And be sure to respond to reviews quickly – and professionally.
 Keep in mind, if you do receive a negative review, don’t air your dirty laundry online.
 Respond like a pro.
 If the review isn’t legit – as in they aren’t a customer, you can always report it to Google for further action.

 4. Automate Your Social